froberge/githubaction-azurevault-demo/README.md

 [![Build project on Self-Hosted runner](https://github.com/froberge/ocp-githubaction-azurevault-demo/actions/workflows/self-hosted-runner-build.yaml/badge.svg?event=push)](https://github.com/froberge/ocp-githubaction-azurevault-demo/actions/workflows/self-hosted-runner-build.yaml)
 [![OpenShift-s2i](https://github.com/froberge/ocp-githubaction-azurevault-demo/actions/workflows/openshift-s2i.yml/badge.svg?event=push)](https://github.com/froberge/ocp-githubaction-azurevault-demo/actions/workflows/openshift-s2i.yml)

-# Introduction to using GitHub Actions Runner on OpenShift.
+# Introduction to using GitHub Actions and Azure Vault.

-Welcome to the Introduction to using GitHub Actions Runner on  OpenShift !!
+Welcome to the Introduction to using GitHub Actions with azure vault.

-This demo will show how to use self-Hosted GitHub Actions Runners to build and deploy a Quarkus application.
+This demo will show how to use self-Hosted GitHub Actions Runners to build a Quarkus application.
 For more information on the code refer [here](docs/app-README.md).

 ## GitHub Action
 [GitHub Action](https://github.com/features/actions), automate, customize and execute your software development workflows right in your repository.
 You can discover, create and share actions to perform any job you'd like, including CI/CD and combine theses actions in a completely customized workflow.
+Red Hat also provides a list of actions to help in the creation of workflows related with the creations of Github Actions interacting with OpenShiftt.
+Refer to the [Red Hat GitHub Action Page](https://github.com/redhat-actions) for more information.

 ## GitHub Action Runner